jhuntley/jhuntley.github.io/content/posts/first_post.md

+---
+title: There Was a Fox
+description:
+date: Feb.
+2nd, 2024
+tldr: Introducing...
+draft:
+tags:
+---
-# This is this blog's first post
+### This is this blog's first post

 ## You're about to read something profound